20.2 C

 A view on Murchison Falls (c) Uganda Safari Travel Guide

-Murchison Falls N.P. is the largest protected area of Uganda.
-It covers 3,840 sq.km at the northern tip of the Albertine rift valley and is bisected by river Nile.
-The centerpiece of tourism in the park, the Nile all the way from Jinja lake Victoria squeeze through a 6-meter gorge to form the Murchison falls, the world’s powerful waterfalls.
-Boat cruise safaris in Murchison falls national park offers visitors a chance to stand 10 meters away and watch the bottom of the falls where the river reassembles after falling steeply over a 40-meter cliff known as the devil’s cauldron with a trademark rainbow.
+Rightly so, Murchison Falls is the most powerful waterfall along the longest river in the world.
+For some 360 km stretch, all the water that flows northwards from the source of the Nile in Jinja on the northern shores of Victoria squeeze through a small gorge to form the Murchison falls.
+Boat safaris in Murchison falls national park offers visitors a chance to stand 10 meters away and watch the bottom of the falls where the river reassembles after falling steeply over a 40-meter cliff known as the devil’s cauldron with a trademark rainbow.
 On the riverbanks of the Nile, Nile crocodiles, hippos, birds, and elephant encounters abound.
+The climax of boat cruise is a hike to the top of the falls where the scenery is most spectacular.
 Here you stand at the top of the cliff looking down below the gorge with mist from the falls getting you moderately wet.
 See also Murchison Falls Safari Tour.

 At last, after the Nile River cruise, you can skip the Kazinga channel cruise.
 However, along the banks of the Kazinga channel, hippos and buffaloes and elephants frequently coexist than they do at Murchison falls.
 This is due to the large channel banks that appear during the dry season as water levels recede.